Harold Davenport

 Harold Davenport FRS (30 October 1907 – 9 June 1969) was an English mathematician, known for his extensive work in number theory.

-Early life
+Early life and education

 Born on 30 October 1907 in Huncoat, Lancashire, Davenport was educated at Accrington Grammar School, the University of Manchester (graduating in 1927), and Trinity College, Cambridge.
 He became a research student of John Edensor Littlewood, working on the question of the distribution of quadratic residues.

 First steps in research

 The attack on the distribution question leads quickly to problems that are now seen to be special cases of those on local zeta-functions, for the particular case of some special hyperelliptic curves such as $Y^2 = X(X-1)(X-2)\ldots (X-k)$.

 Bounds for the zeroes of the local zeta-function immediately imply bounds for sums $\sum \chi(X(X-1)(X-2)\ldots (X-k))$, where χ is the Legendre symbol modulo a prime number p, and the sum is taken over a complete set of residues mod p.

 In the light of this connection it was appropriate that, with a Trinity research fellowship, Davenport in 1932–1933 spent time in Marburg and Göttingen working with Helmut Hasse, an expert on the algebraic theory.
 This produced the work on the Hasse–Davenport relations for Gauss sums, and contact with Hans Heilbronn, with whom Davenport would later collaborate.
 In fact, as Davenport later admitted, his inherent prejudices against algebraic methods ("what can you do with algebra?") probably limited the amount he learned, in particular in the "new" algebraic geometry and Artin/Noether approach to abstract algebra.